 Dizziness will usually clear up on its own after a short time.
-If you experience a dizzy spell, avoid tobacco or caffeine and either sit or lie down until it goes away.
-If the spell is accompanied by hearing loss or a severe headache, get in touch with your doctor.
+If you experience a dizzy spell, avoid tobacco and caffeine and either sit or lie down until it goes away.
+If the spell is accompanied by hearing loss, a severe headache, nausea or vomiting, get in touch with your doctor.

-However, if you are experiencing shortness of breath, any sort of change in speech or vision, weakness in an arm or leg or chest pain, have someone take you to your nearest emergency medical center as fast as you can.
+If you are experiencing shortness of breath, any sort of change in speech or vision, limb weakness or chest pain, have someone take you to the nearest emergency medical center as soon as possible.